ThienVie/pwd-and-pin/README.md

 you have the option to choose the length of the password.
 After that it will show "Your password is: {random uppercase, lowercase, digits and punctaution} "

+I know I can do it better, if I type `try` but I will do it later.

 This is the end of my explanation.

 I wish you a happy day. :)